karlpodesta/cyclecloud-ocs/README.md

 ```

-These configs will override the default gridengine version and installation location, as the cluster starts.
+These configs will override the default ocs version and installation location, as the cluster starts.
 It is not safe to move off of the `/sched` as it's a specifically shared nfs location in the cluster.

 ### Import the cluster template file